-Its stated goals include providing for safe gambling for consumers, ensuring compliance with gambling law, supervising operations of licensees and ensuring the protection of consumers’ rights.
+Its stated goals include providing for safe gambling for consumers, ensuring compliance with gambling law, supervising operations of licensees, and ensuring the protection of consumers’ rights.
 The IAUI has the power to draft legislation, inspect gambling activities, issue licenses to operators, review licensing applications and oversee the distribution of gaming equipment.

-The aptly-named Gambling and Lotteries law of 2006 was a 33-page guide to all legal gambling in lottery.
+The aptly-named Gambling and Lotteries law of 2006 was a 33-page guide to all legal gambling in the lottery.
 It specified the following games as legal inside Latvia: